 CPI= EV/ACWP= 30,000/40,000=0.75

-Based on the Cost Performance Index calculation for this project, the project costs have exceeded the budget.
-Thus, to ensure the project stays within the allocated budget, immediate adjustments are necessary.
+Based on the Cost Performance Index calculation for this project, for every $1 spent, the project is delivering only $0.75 in value.
+Costs have thus exceeded the project budget.

 How to interpret Cost Performance Index (CPI) values?